semihsalihoglu-uw/cs848-fall-2024/README.md

 - Doing a mini-research on a core component of an RDF or property graph database.
 For property graph database I suggest using [Kùzu](https://github.com/kuzudb/kuzu).
 For RDF databases, we can discuss the options.
 The core components could be storage manager, query processor, or the optimizer.
-- There is no established Datalog system I can recommend but you can find one.
-A good project is to develop a very simple, in-memory, Datalog system that implements one core Datalog query processing algorithm and the magic-sets optimization.
+- A good project is to develop a very simple, in-memory, Datalog system that implements one core Datalog query processing algorithm and the magic-sets optimization.
 This is a very good implementation-heavy project for people interested in the internals of the system.
 A similar project can be done for RDF as well.
 The goals of such projects are to give you a feel for the different core components of data management systems.